 In this event, we can face the little contrast enhancement between a distant object and the sea surface.
 The optical illusion making the haze darker will work likewise the dehazing feature (Pic.
 19).
 However, if the angle of the solar beam is not favorable enough, then glitters can blind an observer and make both objects and the contrast triangle invisible (Pic.
 18).

 The second case applies to the situation when the distant object doesn’t lie directly under the Sun, but a bit outside.
-In this event the seawater can be still affected by glitters, as the diffused reflection takes hold, although the plane of incidence will be related to the scattered light coming from the hear-horizontal sky (Pic.
+In this event the seawater can be still affected by glitters, as the diffused reflection takes hold, although the plane of incidence will be related to the scattered light coming from the near-horizontal sky (Pic.
 21).
 This geometry appears to be the best for long-distance observations on the sea, because the contrast between the distant object and bright surrounding is the highest.

 The last thing, which must be mentioned here is the presence of clouds itself on the way between the distant object and observer.
 The full explanation of how it works you can find here.
 I just would like to show it from the misleading side.
 I experienced many times the situation when the sun’s glitters on the sea surface were broken by shadows cast by any kind of cloud.
 It can be an even thick cirrostratus cloud, which partially blocks the direct sunlight hitting the water.
 In the consequence, an observer can see mostly elongated darker patches on the ocean surface.
 If they are close enough to the horizon, they can be mistaken with some distant objects possible to see towards that direction, especially when the visibility is poor (Pic.
 22).